 If regular mail is the only option for sending official transcripts, please send them to the following address:Dr. Lois Hoyer Office of Research and Advanced Studies University of Illinois College of Veterinary Medicine

 Urbana, IL 61802

-All materials must be received by the deadline.
+All application materials must be received before the deadline.

-- The VMSP admissions committee reviews applications and selects a pool of candidates for a Skype interview in late November/early December.
-Top candidates from the Skype interview are invited to visit campus to meet with the admissions committee and potential PhD mentors.
+- The VMSP admissions committee reviews applications and selects a pool of candidates for a video interview in late November/early December.
+Top candidates from the video interview are invited to visit campus to meet with the admissions committee and potential PhD mentors.
 Applicants may visit immediately or wait to coordinate the visit with the DVM program interview, typically held in mid- to late February.

 - VMSP offer letters are mailed in early March, in coordination with offers of admission to the DVM program.